They get a lot of crap out, roll it up in seaweed and sushi rice, and eat it.

 Feel free to julienne the cucumber into matchsticks anytime you have a free minute - no cooking required!

 Timesaver: if I know I'm going to be making sushi for a crowd and I think I'm going to want to clean the house/walk the dog/shower/drink heavily/paint the living room in the hours leading up to the event, I cook/prep the veggies the night before and keep them in the fridge.
-They'll be perfect when you're ready to serve!
+They'll be perfect when you're ready to serve!- smell like the sea, but not smell fishy

 I could live off that.
 More than me, my sister Emily could REALLY live off that.
 She's really pretty and nice and likes raw fish.

 Sriracha makes the world go round.
 It also makes spicy mayo taste like spicy mayo!
-Mix ¼ cup mayo with 1 teaspoon sriracha and mix it together, then taste it!
+Mix ยผ cup mayo with 1 teaspoon sriracha and mix it together, then taste it!
 I use way more sriracha sauce because I like things HOT, but taste and mix and make your own!

 The mayo will be pretty and yummy and pinkish orange.
 Delicious!
-Reserve half of it for serving and mix half with the minced reserved tuna - about 2 tablespoons mayo to ½ cup chopped tuna.
+Reserve half of it for serving and mix half with the minced reserved tuna - about 2 tablespoons mayo to ยฝ cup chopped tuna.

 Yummy!
 Now, let's sear the tuna.
 Get pan SUPER DUPER hot and sprinkle the remaining tuna on both sides with salt.
 When the pan is very hot, use vegetable oil or cooking spray to sear the tuna on both sides - for about 2 minutes until it's lightly golden on both sides.